Skip to Content

 Coachella Festival is absolutely scorching.
 In the day the highest recorded heat reached was 50C.
 There are barely any trees for shade and the sun is relentless from about 9am to 6 at night.
 You need to be ready to deal with the heat at Coachella, or it will deal with you.

 Have a cold shower every morning, hang out in the shaded tents and drink as many ice cold smoothies as you can.
-Also, get a tarpaulin for your campsite
+Also, get a tarpaulin for your campsite.

 Our next-door neighbour gave us one to cover the space from the gazebo to the car, giving just enough space for two of us under there, and the cool box.
 The other two of our group of four could find solace in the shade from all the other gazebos all around us.
 You need as much sun protection as you can fit in your car, you can never have too much.

-25. Buy ice
+25. Buy ice at Coachella

-The ice man comes around with huge bags of it for $10 a pop.
+The ice man comes around the campsite with huge bags of it for $10 a pop.
 Make sure you keep stocked up on this and when it comes to carrying it back I liked to carry it on my head to give me that extra cooling factor.
-Suck on ice, put it in all your drinks, buy some to put your feet on and of course to keep your cool box as cold as possible too.

 26. What do I bring to Coachella?

-I have whole post on what you need to bring to Coachella, have a read through that.
-Generally you’ll see it’s similar to other festivals, but you just need to be ready for the extreme heat in the day and the surprising cold at night.
 Make sure you bring a hat and some sort of dust mask for the sand storms (I was still coughing it up a week later) and don’t bring anything you’re not prepared to lose or have ruined.
 Also, good comfy shoes are a definite necessity.
 And bring baby wipes into the grounds for the toilets – those toilets get real feral, real quick.

 27. Don’t get drunk